devmfc/debian-on-amlogic/README.md

-# Debian image for Android TV boxes with Amlogic SOC's.
+# Debian Linux image for Android TV boxes with Amlogic SOC's.
-Minimal Debian and Ubuntu images for Amlogic based OTT TV-boxes with mainline LTS kernel.
+Minimal Debian and Ubuntu Linux images for Amlogic based OTT TV-boxes with mainline Linux LTS kernel.
 Boots the kernel with vendor u-boot, so without the use of a chainloaded u-boot.

 ## Current images:
 - Debian Bookworm preview (v12) with kernel 6.1.25
-- Ubuntu Kunar (v23.04)  with kernel 6.1.25
+- Ubuntu Lunar (v23.04)  with kernel 6.1.25

 ## Tested TV-boxes with box specific DTB (bluetooth / leds / vfd display)
 - A95X F2 (S905X2)